BackyardBrains/docs.backyardbrains.com/docs/devices/devices/index.md

 Our devices are meant to be used with our SpikeRecorder app.
 Although other options are certainly possible.

-## What device should i get? ##
+## What device should I get? ##

 Whether you're interested in Human, Insect, or Plant electrophysiology, we've got you covered!

-Here's an overview for each device in each category:
+Here's an overview of each device in each category:
 ### Human ###

 <div class="container">